sr320/course-fish310-2015/Resilience Project/QP-lab-B-worksheet.md

 Throughout this quarter (~5 lab periods) we will be tackling a larger research question; populations of the Olympia oyster (_Ostrea lurida_) across Puget Sound are phenotypically  distinct.
 As a class we will be developing experiments to test new hypotheses and possibly analyzing dataset in new ways.
 In today's lab (Quarter Project - Lab B) we will:

-Discuss the types of things your group can measure Finalize the experiment the class will run
+- Finalize the experiment the class will run
-Generate a list of equipment needed for the experiment
+- Generate a list of equipment needed for the experiment
+- Discuss the types of things your group can measure
+- Decide what your group will measure
+- Prep for your experiment